Pontine stroke, also known as pons stroke, is a type of brain stem stroke that often creates chronic side effects.

 - Swallowing and speech difficulty

 The larger the stroke was, the more severe the side effects will be.
+For example, locked-in syndrome is a chronic condition that involves paralysis everywhere except for the eyes.

 Rehabilitation for Pontine Stroke